MASEREEL

 The significance and urgency of your artistic proposal.

-Your motivation to participate in the MASEREEL residency work and its added value for your practice.
+Your motivation to participate in the MASEREEL residency programme and its added value for your practice.

 The result of the selection process will be announced in early 2026.